-In the event that there is a report containing information, which identifies an ongoing threat to the security and safety of the college community, a message is sent in a timely-manner via e -mail list serve, when appropriate, and/or by posting fliers throughout the community.
+In the event that there is a report containing information, which identifies an ongoing threat to the security and safety of the college community, a message is sent in a timely-manner via e-mail listserv, when appropriate and/or by posting fliers throughout the community.
 Additionally, a campus security officer will visit affected areas on campus and provide additional information to members of the community.

-Note: In the event a need for implementing the "Timely Warning or "Immediate Notification" procedures, COM-FSM will utilize the following communication methods to convey messages in a timely manner according to the nature of the threat:
+Note: In the event a need for implementing the "Timely Warning or "Immediate Notification" procedures, COM-FSM will utilize the following communication methods to convey messages in the timely manner according to the nature of the threat:

 - 1. List serve e-mails

 - 2. Megaphones

-- 3. Public address system
+- Public address system